Slovenia

 Mammals fossils in Slovenia"

-shows fossil and reconstruction of
+showing fossil and reconstruction of

 Anthracotherium Magnum.

-and shown fossil of cave bear.
+2016 and shows a fossil of a cave bear.

 The following text was written by Matija Kriznar MSc,

-palaeontologist, senior curator Slovenian MNatural History Museum
+palaeontologist and senior curator Slovenian Natural History Museum

 and was published on the website of Slovenia in 2016.

-The anthracothere – an Oligocene mammal from the Zasavje region Back in the days when coal mines were still operating
+Back in the days when coal mines were still operating

 in the Zasavje region, it was not uncommon for miners to dig up fossil remains of various kinds.